TK1893/meet/README.md

 ## Objective

-Meet App ist eine serverlose, progressive Webanwendung (PWA) entwickelt mit React unter Verwendung von Test-Driven Development (TDD).
-Die App nutzt die Google Calendar API, um bevorstehende Events abzurufen.
+Meet App is a serverless, progressive web application (PWA) built with React using a Test-Driven Development (TDD) approach.
+The app uses the Google Calendar API to fetch upcoming events.

 ## Features

+### Filter Events By City

-- **Filter Events by City**: Suche nach Events in einer bestimmten Stadt.
+- **Filter Events by City**: Search for events in a specific city.
-- **Show/Hide Event Details**: Anzeige und Verbergen von Event-Details.
+- **Show/Hide Event Details**: Toggle the display of event details.
-- **Specify Number of Events**: Bestimmen der Anzahl der angezeigten Events.
+- **Specify Number of Events**: Determine the number of events displayed.
-- **Offline Nutzung**: App funktioniert auch ohne Internetverbindung.
+- **Offline Usage**: The app works offline.
-- **App Shortcut**: Hinzufügen eines Shortcuts zur Startseite.
+- **App Shortcut**: Add a shortcut to the home screen.
-- **Event-Visualisierung**: Anzeige von Diagrammen zur Visualisierung von Event-Daten.
+- **Event Visualization**: Display charts to visualize event data.

 ## Technical Requirements

 - **Framework**: React
-- **TDD**: Entwicklung mithilfe von Test-Driven Development
+- **TDD**: Development using Test-Driven Development
-- **API**: Nutzung der Google Calendar API und OAuth2
+- **API**: Use of Google Calendar API and OAuth2
-- **Serverless**: Einsatz von AWS Lambda für serverlose Funktionen
+- **Serverless**: Use AWS Lambda for serverless functions
 - **Hosting**: GitHub Pages
-- **Kompatibilität**: Unterstützt neueste Versionen von Chrome, Firefox, Safari, Edge, Opera und IE11
+- **Compatibility**: Supports latest versions of Chrome, Firefox, Safari, Edge, Opera, and IE11
-- **Responsives Design**: Optimiert für alle Bildschirmgrößen
-- **PWA-Checkliste**: Erfüllt die Lighthouse PWA-Kriterien
-- **Datenvisualisierung**: Implementierung von Diagrammen
+- **Responsive Design**: Optimized for all screen sizes
+- **PWA Checklist**: Passes the Lighthouse PWA criteria
+- **Data Visualization**: Implementation of charts
-- **Testabdeckung**: Mindestens 90% Testabdeckung
+- **Test Coverage**: At least 90% test coverage
-- **Monitoring**: Integration eines Performance-Monitoring-Tools
+- **Monitoring**: Integration of a performance monitoring tool

 ## Project Requirements